Most Frequently Asked Questions Educational Access for Students with Disabilities

 Some of these accommodations include but are not limited to: extra time for exams

-who writes answers verbatim), a computer, a Braille exam, an enlarged exam, an exam
+writes answers verbatim), a computer, a Braille exam, an enlarged exam, an exam scanned

-scanned onto a disk and use of computer (student uses voice, enlargement options,
+onto a disk and use of computer (student uses voice, enlargement options, or spelling

-or spelling /grammar check), a distraction-reduced space, image enhancements (converting
+/grammar check), a distraction-reduced space, image enhancements (converting graphs,

-graphs, charts, and other types of images converted into raised-line format), and
+charts, and other types of images converted into raised-line format), and use of a

 Q: When I have a deaf student in class, is it a requirement that an interpreter is

 My class is very crowded and also, the students sometimes watch the interpreter instead